Section A: Grammar (Marks-30)

 1. Fill in the gaps with a, an or the and put a cross (×) where no article is needed.
 0.5 × 8 = 4

-2. Sheena is writing to her friend Priti to congratulate her for her result.
+2. Rupa is writing to her father for money.
 Choose the correct preposition from the box and fill in the gaps.
 0.5 × 8 = 4

 3. Complete the text using the words in the box as needed.
 0.5 × 10 = 5